Open Gromov-Witten theory on Calabi-Yau three-folds I: Higher genus

-Assume that each connected component of $L$ has the rational homology of a sphere.
-As in the case of disks we have: \begin{lemma} There exists a system of chains $ W'_{\mathcal{G}_0} $ that is homotopic to $W_{\mathcal{G}_0}$ such that
+Assume that \emph{each connected component of $L$ has the rational homology of a sphere}.
+As in the case of disks we have: Denote by $\mathcal{G}_0$ the set of connected decorated graphs with no edges (and therefore exactly one surfaces component).